 If you’re into rambling road trips, checking out the Columbia River Highway is a great choice.
 The highway was designed specifically to be a scenic drive, and it holds up to its reputation.

-7. The Truckee River in California and Pretty Lake Tahoe
+7. The Truckee River Is the Sole Outlet for Pretty Lake Tahoe in California

 The Truckee River is controlled by the Lake Tahoe Dam, which can let the first 6 feet of water of the lake out into the river when needed.
 There’s also a paved bike trail for people who want to pedal around a little bit.